goodmodule/react-g-analytics/README.md

 ## Usage

-	//app.jsx
+### app.jsx

-	//application part (load google analytics script to your webpage on the client side)
+Application part (load google analytics script to your webpage on the client side).
+ReactGAnalytics has parameter ID (use your own ID)

 	var React = require('react');
 	var ReactGAnalytics = require('react-g-analytics');